chrmey/SPRECLib/readme.md

 A Java library for the SamplePREanalyticalCode Version 2 from the [ISBER](https://www.isber.org/page/SPREC?&hhsearchterms=%22sprec%22)

+### Getting started

+Download the latest release and include the .jar file to your project.
+In the same folder where the .jar is in create a folder called '''spreclib_config''' and put the config.properties file inside it.

 ### Terminology in SPRECLib
 A SPREC is made up of seven factors, that define the most important pre-analytical factors of a sample.
 For example FluidSampleType, PrimaryContainer and PreCentrifugation are such factors.
 Each factor has a defined set of values, each containing a one or three character code.